virusxd521/virusxd521/README.md

 ## Hi there, I am Daniel Benisti 👋

-#### I am aspiring Frontend developer, about to finish a coding bootcamp.
+#### I am a junior Frontend developer, about to finish a coding bootcamp.
 <hr>

 #### The main technologies i use are: